hackergrrl/art-of-readme/README-fr.md

 5. *Installation* -- if I've read this far down, then I'm sold on trying out the module.
 If there are nonstandard installation notes, here's where they'd go, but even if it's just a regular `npm install`, I'd like to see that mentioned, too.
-New users start using Node all the time, so having a link to npmjs.org and an install command provides them the resources to figure out how Node modules work.
+New users start using Node.js all the time, so having a link to npmjs.org and an install command provides them the resources to figure out how Node.js modules work.

 6. *License* -- most modules put this at the very bottom, but this might